 At HAB Hearing we can see you (at a cost) within a day or two typically and very often sort out the issue there and then.
 We mostly use a procedure called micro suction.
 This effectively hoovers out the wax / debris directly from the ear canal on the day.
 No real requirement to put olive oil into the ear canal.
-(Although a day or so of olive oil is it potentially makes things more comfortable and reduces the chance of having to arrange a second visit)…
+(Although we recommend 2-3 days of olive oil is it potentially makes things more comfortable and reduces the chance of having to arrange a second visit)…

 We can also use ear irrigation like you would see at the local GP surgery if it is more suitable.
 (But do this far quicker than via the GP surgery).
 We can also perform dry removal which involved using an instrument to manually remove wax from the ear canal.
 We can do any combination of the three!
 Whatever works best and is for you the fastest, most efficient method!